-- how the agreed essential points were carried out; - reasons why the agreed essential points were not carried out; - any circumstances that did not allow the defendant to carry out the agreed essential points.
+- how the agreed essential points were carried out; - reasons why the agreed essential points were not carried out;

+• any circumstances that did not allow the defendant to carry out the agreed essential points.

-A lack of response from the defendant will be treated by the Subcommittee as if there are no grounds to protest the complaint.
+A lack of response from the defendant will be treated by the IBSA Goalball Sport Committee as if there are no grounds to protest the complaint.

-Having received all the information, the Subcommittee will decide the penalty(ies) (if any) at their next meeting.
+Having received all the information and if applicable,, the IBSA Goalball Sport Committee will decide any penalties at their next meeting.